Progressing Care Pathways for Children with Complex Needs

 Explore how discharge planning can improve the pathway

-Lindsey Marlton, Service Manager, Community Services, Alder Hey Children's NHS Foundation Trust
+Carol Rowlands, Head of Complex Care and Community Nursing Services, Alder Hey Children's NHS Foundation Trust

 |10.20||An innovative discharge team: Getting medically and socially complex children from hospital to home|